CaDragon1/startup/notes.md

 - Learned how to attach a domain name to my ec2 instance
 - Also learned how to terminate an ec2 instance and release an elastic ip
 - I kinda messed up but starting over helped me understand the process better

+10/1/24
+- HTML docs begin with the <!DOCTYPE html> tag and can contain <head>, <body>, and numerous other sub-categories
+- To ssh into your website, use ssh -i "$key" ubuntu@$hostname
+- css can target specific areas in html by targeting the class given to segments
+- css animation is done with the @keyframes tag